 Rideau Vineyard was established in 1997 by Iris Rideau, who became the first female African-American winery owner in the United States.
 By the time she sold the winery in 2016, Rideau Vineyard had become a beacon of warm hospitality and inclusivity in the Santa Ynez Valley—a philosophy now maintained and fostered by owners Martin and Isabelle Gauthier and the entire Rideau team.
 Our focus has continuously been on handcrafting small-lot wines from grapes that are hand-harvested from our sustainably farmed estate vineyard—truly showcasing the land from which they come.
-Fully direct-to-consumer since the beginning, our wines are available only through us and are best enjoyed on our enchanted grounds located within the Los Olivos District AVA.
+Almost fully direct-to-consumer since the beginning, our wines are best enjoyed on our enchanted grounds located within the Los Olivos District AVA.

 With a focus on the traditions of the Rhône valley, we make wines that are expressive of the varietal and vineyard they come from.
 Each wine is lovingly cared for from first bud break in the vineyard until the moment it leaves the winery; yet our goal is to intervene as little as possible, to truly allow the varietal and vineyard to shine.